lizzie92869/gimmemylinks/README.md

 #introduction

 This application allow its users to keep track and organize useful links such as articles you want to read later or solutions to a problem you found (like snippet of code) and want to be able to retrieve later.
 This application is like a powerful tool bar.
 You create your lists, save your links, define a priority for them.
-You can read your resources without even leaving the application thank to a big preview display (from the list and fron the link page).
+You can read your resources without even leaving the application thank to a big preview display (from the list and from the link page).
 You can check your links by priority or date.

 -------------------------------------------------------------------------------------------------------------

 #How to install this application:

-1. fork and clone the repo
+1. clone the repo

 2. bundle install